-"Does alcohol cause blood pressure to drop?
+"Does alcohol cause blood pressure to drop?"

 Can drinking alcohol drop your blood pressure?
 My father is 66 and he gets in-home nursing visits periodically.
 Last time he was visited, he had been drinking whiskey ? now I'm worried that gave him a falsely low reading.
 Should the nurse have compensated if she knew he was drinking?

 Alcohol can decrease blood pressure when consumed in moderation while it raises blood pressure when consumed in excess.
 So which direction his blood pressure was affected may depend on how much whiskey he consumed and how often he consumes it.
 In general, which ever direction alcohol changes blood pressure, it does not change it enough in a single sitting to worry about a falsely low reading.
 The only thing to do in this case is have your father not drink next time the nurse comes over and you will get a more accurate reading.
 Nevertheless, I do believe this is an issue that could be brought up with his primary care physician if for nothing else to make him or her aware of the situation.
 Good communication with his doctor is a critical step in maintaining the therapeutic alliance between patient and doctor.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.